tlswg/tls13-spec/draft-ietf-tls-tls13.md

 measure it indirectly by the use of timing channels exposed during record processing (i.e., seeing how long it takes to process a record or trickling in records to see which ones elicit a response from the server).
+Implementations of the protocol MAY opt for constant time handling of padding.
+Implementations which do not provide such guarantiess SHOULD include information about that limitation in their documentation.

+Implementations that do opt for constant time processing of padding will, at the very least, need to implement constant time detection of ContentType in TLSInnerPlaintext and handing off the content to application.
+Adding of the padding, if done entirely on the TLS implementation level, will need to take special care on making the memory accesses not depend on the length of padding added.

-In general, it is not known how to remove all of these channels because even a constant time padding removal function will then feed the content into data-dependent functions.
+In general, it is not known how to remove all of these channels.
+A fully constant time server or client will require a close cooperation with the application layer protocol implementation, including making that higher level protocol constant time.

 Note: Robust
 traffic analysis defences will likely lead to inferior performance